YahooArchive/coname/proto/readme.md

 - `replication.proto` -- service-provider internal protocol, included here as a part of the reference implementation.
 Handles high-availability replication and synchronization of updates to the keyserver state.
+- `local.proto` -- service-provider internal protocol, included here as a part of the reference implementation.
+The local structures are user for persisting local state at each replica of the service provider.